 Here's how it all went down:

 Once I picked my plan, and added all of my personal and financial details, I was given an opportunity to choose between the two building options: Express and Traditional.

 Here's what happened after trying out to get started – both of the ways.

 Once I picked the Express option, I was offered to add information about the future website – what it's about, and what did I want it to have.

 Then, I was asked to write down the name of the future website, and given an option to select the cover image – either by uploading an image of my own, or selecting one from free stock images, related to the previously selected niche.

-Then, I got to pick out a preferred font for my website.
+Additionally, I got to pick out a preferred font for my website.
 There were only 6 total options – wish there were at least a few more.
 After picking out the font, you get to pick all kinds of fun stuff, such as color schemes and navigation styles.

 One important thing to note is that the Gator website builder doesn't play the "AI website builder" card.
 This isn't "smart website building", it's "fast website building".

 All the design changes here will be done by you, and you only.
 This gives you an opportunity to build the website just the way you want to.

 If you're looking for a builder that does offer an AI generated website, I highly suggest reading our AI website builders list.